- Director: Guy Hamilton

 Anyway, to save the world, Bond must fight Goldfinger’s mute henchman Oddjob, with his extremely sharp bowler hat, and both fight and sleep with Goldfinger’s “personal pilot,” who is named Pussy Galore.
 The movie is very serious about this.
 Oddjob is played by Harold Sakata, a Japanese-American from Hawaii who had won a silver medal in weightlifting in the 1948 Olympics before starting his movie career.
 Pussy Galore is played by Honor Blackman, who was famous at the time as one of the stars of The Avengers.
 Not those Avengers.

 If I can impart a couple of thoughts about this movie, one is that it’s actually good.
 By which I mean that even though it’s from 1964, you don’t have to make allowances.
 It moves, it has action, it has suspense.
 The stuff that’s supposed to be exciting is actually exciting.
-Another thought is that it is fun in a way that few movies, even Bond movies allow themselves to be anymore, moving into the camp.
+Another thought is that it is fun in a way that few movies, even Bond movies, allow themselves to be anymore, moving into the camp.
 The closest thing I could come up with today is the Kingsmen movies, but they’re winking at the camera most of the time.
 Goldfinger is serious about this.
 It has several scenes that, over the years, have been parodied over and over.
-There’s the scene where Goldfinger decides to kill Bond and, instead of just shooting him, straps him to a gold table and has a giant laser gradually move upward toward Bond’s crotch, while Bond talks his way out of the situation (“Do you expect me to talk?”
+There’s the scene where Goldfinger decides to kill Bond and, instead of just shooting him, straps him to a gold table and has a giant laser gradually move upward toward Bond’s crotch, while Bond tries to talk his way out of the situation (“Do you expect me to talk?”
 “No, Mr. Bond, I expect you to die.”).
 There’s the scene where the villain explains his plan to a bunch of henchmen, using a pool room that has been rigged to have the entire floor pull back to reveal an enormous diorama of Fort Knox.
 Then, at the end of the presentation, he kills all the henchmen.
 So why did he bother to build an enormous diorama to explain the plan?
 But the thing to remember is, again, this isn’t a joke.
 The movie is serious about this.
 It thinks it’s so cool.
 And you know what, it pretty much is.
 We need more non-ironic giant lasers in movies.

 But when I say that the movie holds up in terms of how effective it is, that doesn’t mean it isn’t dated.
 In the first ten minutes, Bond tells the bikini girl giving him a massage to leave because he needs to do “man talk” with CIA Agent Felix Leiter (Cec Linder), then slaps her on the ass when she still seems confused.
 In another early scene, he literally escapes from a bad guy sneaking up on him by turning the girl he’s kissing around so she gets conked on the head instead of him, with seemingly nary a second thought (she is wearing only a towel, of course).
 Goldfinger has a bunch of evil Asian henchmen all yelling at each other in Cantonese for reasons seemingly no more involved than “Asian people are shifty.”
 These are facts you need to deal with during these movies.